What is SEO Anyway?

 Fundamentally speaking, there are three main elements to SEO: on-page SEO, off-page SEO, and technical SEO.
 Over the years in performing SEO for nearly 50 websites, ranking the majority of them consistently on page 1, there are a few things I’ve noticed that come into play consistently for high-ranking sites: E-A-T for SEO, consistency in content updates, and proper keyword research.
 Let’s knock out what I mean by these before we jump into what the three main elements of SEO are.

 I could write an entire blog on this topic alone.
 But I’ll try to keep this short and sweet.
-Simply put, each page of your website should demonstrate that you are an Expert in your field, that you and your content show Authority, and that you and your content are Trustworthy.
+Simply put, each page of your website should demonstrate that you have real life Experience in your field, that you are an Expert in your field, that you and your content show Authority, and that you and your content are Trustworthy.
 I always say, “we all know what we know”.
 This is where you prove that.
+Show you have experience by sharing anecdotes or examples that happened in real life.
 Show you’re an Expert by ensuring that your content is of high quality, truthful, and takes a significant amount of time and effort or talent and skill to create.
 Show you’re an Authority by referencing a “satisfying amount of information” when discussing topics on your page (linking out to other sites and having other sites link to you).
 Show you’re Trustworthy by creating a reputable online presence for yourself and your business.

 Consistency in Content